jrbourbeau/ddw-dask/README.md

 - If you have a Dask usage questions, please ask it on [Stack Overflow with the #dask tag](https://stackoverflow.com/questions/tagged/dask).
 Dask developers monitor this tag and will answer questions.

-- If you run into a bug, feel free to file a report on the [Dask GitHub issue tracker](https://github.com/dask/dask/issues).
+- If you run into a bug or have a feature request, please feel free to file a report on the [Dask GitHub issue tracker](https://github.com/dask/dask/issues).